MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/index.md

 the [contract factory](contract-factory.md#backed-type-contract-factory).

 In your Unity editor, go to **Tools > MetaMask > Contract ABI Converter**.
-This opens a new dialog box:
+A new dialog box opens:

 <p align="center">